xiph/awcy/README.md

 Running your own local copy of the website
 ===
-To run a local copy, you will need to install node.js on your computer and create a configuration file called config.json in your awcy Git directory.
-This configuration file contains only one setting right now, which is the IRC channel that the AWCY bot will join:
+To run a local copy, you will need to install node.js on your computer, create a configuration file called `config.json`, and a `secret_key` file which houses a password.
+The configuration file contains only one setting right now, which is the IRC channel that the AWCY bot will join.
+The password allows run submission to awcy.
+Awcy will run with any password.

-  { "channel": "#daalatest" }

-You also need to install some node.js modules that get used by awcy.
+These commands will create the configuration files and install the node.js modules that get used by awcy.
 Open a node command line and run the following:

 ```
+echo '{ "channel": "#daalatest" }' > config.json
+echo 'fake_password_to_compile' > secret_key
 npm install aws-sdk
 npm install body-parser
 npm install cookie-parser
 npm install express
-  npm install irc
+npm install irc@0.3.7
 ```

 To run the server, execute the run_awcy.bat file or run the following in your command line:
 ```